Erik-orange/ES6-Data_Structures_-_Algos/README.md

 Use a Stack when:
 * You need to access your data as last-in, first-out (LIFO).
-* You need to implement a Depth-First Search
+* You need to implement a Depth-First Search.

 ### 📝 📝 📝 Practice Problems